Characters / Classical Mythology Monsters

 This Dragon was a child of Typhon and Echidna and the guardian of the Golden Fleece sought by Jason and the Argonauts.Scylla and Charybdis

 Scylla was drakaina with six heads on long necks, attached to a body with 4-6 more dogs heads around its waist, twelve tentacle-like legs, and a cats tail.
 It lives on one side of a narrow straight with Charybdis on the other.
 Charybdis was a whirlpool, or in the earlier myths a whirlpool caused by a Nymph transformed into a sea monster that was essentially a giant bladder covered in mouths and flipper that sucked a great deal of water into its many mouths three times a day, and belching it forth the rest of the time.
 One or both of them may have been offspring of Typhon and Echidna.Cetea

-Perseus found a princess being sacrificed to one of these sea creatures to appease Poseidon, so he turned it to stone with the severed head of Medusa and married the princess.
+Perseus found a princess named Andromeda, who was being sacrificed to one of these sea creatures to appease Poseidon; he turned it to stone with the severed head of Medusa and they were married.
 Hercules is also credited with killing a cetus.
 The word has a very loose meaning and includes whales and big fish as well as more traditional sea monsters.

 - A Kind of One: Some myths have them as one or two individual monsters, but others pluralize them into a race of sea monsters.

 - Kraken and Leviathan: The Greek word Ketos is basically the same thing as the Hebrew Leviathan is its broad meaning, though the size of it qualifies it for this trope as well.

 A drakaina set to guard the Hecatonchires by Cronus.
 She is described as having the head and torso of a woman, a scorpionlike tail, and snaky legs.The Kyklopes